Murli0399/Spring_Security/README.md

 - Spring Security with JWT and role
 - Spring security without JWT and with the role

-<h3>Every type of spring security-related project you can find here</h3>
+Every type of spring security-related project you can find here